+REAP works to raise environmental awareness, tackle economic inequality and engage in social enterprise.
 REAP uses different ways of engaging with the community at all levels to get home the environmental message, including fun, bespoke sessions with a wide variety of groups and individuals, school based education and activities, and energy advice sessions.
-We specialise in partnership working and work with a variety of other organisations and agencies to deliver our work.

 Vision and Mission Statement: